BJCaasenbrood/SorotokiCode/bin/Fem.md

 <div align="center"> <img src="./src/fem.png" width="650"> </div>

 # Finite Element Method
-[**Sorotoki**](https://bjcaasenbrood.github.io/SorotokiCode/) provides a finite element solver for linear and nonlinear (hyper-elasticity and geometric nonlinearity) problems.
-The *Fem.lib* works coherenly with *Mesh.lib*.
+[**Sorotoki**](https://bjcaasenbrood.github.io/SorotokiCode/) includes a finite element solver able to deal with linear and nonlinear problems.
+The *Fem.lib* works coherently with *Mesh.lib*.
 The finite element toolkit offers a set of material models (e.g., Hookean, Neo-Hookean, Mooney-Rivlin, and Yeoh) that should allow for a wide modeling range of 'soft materials'.
-Furthermore, the toolkit also provides some preset materials that are used extensivly in soft robotics, eaxmples included: Ecoflex0030, Dragonskin30, Elastosil, and NinjaFlex.
+Furthermore, we also provides some preset materials that are known to be used extensively in soft robotics research, examples included: Ecoflex0030, Dragonskin30, Elastosil, and NinjaFlex.

+For meshing, please check the follows page: [**Mesh generation**](./bin/Mesh.md).

 [**Homepage**](https://bjcaasenbrood.github.io/SorotokiCode/)